Our Vision for Gender Equity in Health

 PIH provides two-thirds of its services to women and their children, whose needs inform our programs.
 In countries with some of the world’s highest rates of maternal mortality, we deliver comprehensive maternal health care, from pre- and postnatal check-ups to care at maternal waiting homes to attended, facility-based deliveries and cesarean sections.
 We also offer family planning services, including long-acting reversible contraceptives, to women across the globe.
 All told, PIH provides close to one million women’s health visits every year.

 In Haiti and Rwanda, PIH-supported facilities commonly care for women with breast and cervical cancers.
 And to help prevent future cases of cervical cancer—which, though preventable and treatable, is one of the leading causes of cancer deaths for women in Haiti—PIH was among the first nongovernmental organizations to embrace the HPV vaccine for girls.
-We piloted a vaccination program in Haiti between 2009 and 2010, and then supported the national HPV vaccination program in Rwanda.

 Other gender equity-focused efforts include programs that support young women and victims of gender-based violence.
 In Rwanda, we support the Women and Girls Initiative and youth centers where, in partnership with the government, we offer peer mentoring and economic and educational empowerment programs for adolescent girls, as well as medical and social services to teenage mothers and victims of abuse.
 In Haiti, we provide clubs and activities for young women that focus on family planning, reducing the risk of HIV, and combating gender-based violence.
 In Liberia, we support adolescent sexual and reproductive health programming, integrating youth-friendly services into primary and secondary care facilities and offering targeted counseling and access to family planning services in communities and schools.